-Last month, Irie had some tummy troubles so she spent a couple of days on a bland chicken and rice diet.
-To make it a little more flavorful, I used homemade chicken broth when cooking the rice–and even had enough left over to create some frozen treats for her when she started feeling better a couple of days later.
+Recently Barli had a bout of giardia so he spent a couple of days on a bland chicken and rice diet.
+To make it a little more flavorful, I used homemade chicken broth when cooking the rice–and even had enough left over to create some frozen treats for when he started feeling better a couple of days later.

 Homemade chicken broth is super easy to make–and a better choice for your dog than commercial chicken broth, which often contains onion, of course a no-no for dogs.

 How to Make Homemade Chicken Broth for Your Dog

 - Place chicken in a large stockpot and cover with three inches of water.